Circuit of the Americas: Germania Insurance Amphitheater

+Germania Insurance Super Stage

+The Germania Insurance Super Stage is a temporary stage used for concerts that exceed the 14,000 capacity of the Germania Insurance Amphitheater.
+The Super Stage is mainly used for the F1 Concerts and the big acts.
+It is located in the infield of Circuit of the Americas between Turn 11 and Turn 12.
+ESPN built the Super Stage for the X Games Austin 2015.

 Main Grandstand

 The primary permanent seating at Circuit of the Americas is located within the Main Grandstand, designed by Miró Rivera Architects.
 Above-ground construction on the grandstand began in March 2012, and the "topping out" occurred in June 2012 with completion in time for the inaugural United States Grand Prix.

 The Main Grandstand is 65 ft tall, and has a total capacity of approximately 9,000 spectators.
 The seating is divided into three levels: lower level (capacity ~5400, including Loge Boxes), club level (capacity ~2900), and suite level (capacity ~750).
 The majority of seating is covered by a tensile fabric canopy.
 The primary structure is 500 ft long, while the lower risers extend an additional 500 ft.
 The grandstand also contains concessions, restrooms, offices, and two lounge spaces located at the second and third levels.
 The Velocity Lounge on the second level is approximately 7100 sqft, and contains a 36-screen video wall and the acrylic painting "Velocity" by Dallas-based artist Christopher Martin measuring 120 ft in length.

 Both the Main Grandstand and the concessions buildings in the Grand Plaza were conceived as a modular system consisting of several components that can be arranged according to need.
 The concessions, with banners and deep canopies, can be expanded with restrooms, permanent seating or suites.
-Inherent to this “kit-of-parts” construction system is flexibility allowing the site to grow and change.
+Inherent to this "kit-of-parts" construction system is flexibility allowing the site to grow and change.

+Karting

+The facility features a karting track that has 15 turns and is 0.63 mi long.
+It has wide turns, a set of S-turns and a new hairpin turn that comes off a sweeper turn.
+The Karting Track is located in front of the Main Grandstand.
+The karts can go up to speeds up to 55 mph.

 Bold Stadium

 In August 2017, a new soccer-specific stadium was announced to be built between the Amphitheater and the Grand Plaza.
 A professional soccer team known as Austin Bold FC began playing in the USL Championship in 2019 until 2021.
 The stadium seats 5,000 people.
-The Austin Gilgronis of Major League Rugby was playing home games at the stadium in 2020.
+The Austin Gilgronis of Major League Rugby were playing home games at the stadium in 2020.